liferay/liferay-docs/develop/tutorials/articles/106-jsf-portlets-with-liferay-faces/09-accessing-the-portlet-api-with-externalcontext-for-jsf-portlets.markdown

+---
+header-id: accessing-the-portlet-api-with-externalcontext
+---

-# Accessing the Portlet API with ExternalContext for JSF Portlets [](id=accessing-the-portlet-api-with-externalcontext)
+# Accessing the Portlet API with ExternalContext for JSF Portlets

 Just as JSF *web app* developers rely on `ExternalContext` to access the Servlet API, JSF *portlet* developers rely on it to access the Portlet API.